Joseph Newton Chandler III: Suicide

-His body was discovered in his apartment on July 30, 2002.
+Robert Ivan Nichols' body was discovered in his apartment on July 30, 2002.
 He was believed to have killed himself about a week earlier; he had shot himself in the mouth with a .38-caliber Charter Arms revolver he had purchased a few months earlier.
-On his calendar he had marked down the days until his suicide, and before he shot himself he closed the blinds and turned off the air conditioning.
+On his calendar, he had marked down the days until his suicide; before Nichols shot himself, he closed the blinds and turned off the air conditioning.
 He had recently been diagnosed with colon cancer, which may have influenced his decision to end his own life.

 He had $82,000 in his bank account and had listed his co-workers as emergency contacts.
 His identity theft was revealed only when authorities could not find any relatives and discovered that the real Chandler had died decades prior.
-Authorities were unable to find any usable fingerprints to assist in identification and were able to get a DNA sample only after discovering he had visited a Lake County, Ohio, hospital for colon cancer surgery back in 2000.
+Authorities were unable to find any usable fingerprints to assist in identification; they were able to get a DNA sample only after discovering he had visited a Lake County, Ohio, hospital for colon cancer surgery in 2000.

 Theories

-Authorities had speculated that he was a fugitive of some kind, possibly on the run after having committed one or more violent crimes.
-There are many theories about what he may have been hiding from, none of which have been confirmed.
+Authorities had speculated that he was a fugitive of some kind, possibly on the run after committing one or more violent crimes.
+Ultimately, Nichols did not have an arrest warrant out for him at the time he fled, nor was he known to be fleeing outstanding debts, organized crime, terrorism, etc.

-Some internet sleuths suggested that he might have been the infamous unidentified serial murderer known as the Zodiac killer, as he did somewhat resemble police sketches of the Zodiac, and was known to have lived in California, where the Zodiac operated.
-Another theory was that he may have been a fugitive named Steven Campbell, an engineer from Cheyenne, Wyoming, wanted for attempted murder.
-Authorities also considered the possibility that he could have been a German soldier or Nazi official from the Second World War who had fled to the United States in an attempt to escape prosecution for alleged war crimes.
+Some internet users suggested that Nichols, prior to his identification, might have been the infamous unidentified serial murderer known as the Zodiac killer, as he did somewhat resemble police sketches of the Zodiac, and was known to have lived in California, where the Zodiac operated.
+The Zodiac operated mostly in the years 1968 (earliest known murders) to 1974 (Zodiac's last known communication to the media).
+One problem with this theory is that the Zodiac killer drew attention to himself and the crimes he committed, while Nichols did everything to avoid unwanted attention and exposure.
+Another problem is that authorities have DNA from both the Zodiac killer (though a partial one) and Nichols' DNA (full profile), and had they matched, authorities would have investigated further.

-Investigators are also following a potential link to the unsolved 1989 murder of Amy Mihaljevic.
+Authorities considered the possibility that he could have been a German soldier or Nazi official from the Second World War who had fled to the United States in an attempt to escape prosecution for alleged war crimes.
+Another theory was that he had been a fugitive named Steven Campbell, an engineer from Cheyenne, Wyoming, wanted for attempted murder.
+Investigators also followed a potential link to the unsolved 1989 murder of Amy Mihaljevic.